apple/swift-argument-parser/Documentation/01 Getting Started.md

 ## Using Custom Names

-We can customize the names of our options and add an alternative to the `verbose` flag, so that users can specify `-v` instead of `--verbose`.
+We can customize the names of our options and add an alternative to the `verbose` flag so that users can specify `-v` instead of `--verbose`.
 The new interface will look like this:

 ```
 % count -v -i readme.md -o readme.counts